9/2 Baxter reported the death of Zoe, #407, who along with her daughter Coco, #406, were both 21 plus years old. They are both sponsor llamas.

 The remaining males, Parker included, will likely go to Colorado to be trained as packers, pending confirmation.

-A herd of 30-40 llamas in Colorado area are awaiting rescue.
+A herd of 30-40 llamas in the Fairplay, CO area are awaiting rescue.
 The elderly owner is hospitalized and will not return home due to advanced age and poor health.
 A plan is being devised.

-13 white female alpacas, (#436-448) were picked up for delivery to our Kerrville Facility before moving to their forever home.
+13 white female alpacas, (#436-448) were picked up in Bennett for delivery to our Kerrville Facility before moving to their forever home in Bartonville.

 9/15.
 Lynda spoke at length with a woman about llama care-taking.

-9/19 A woman in Colorado is downsizing and needs to find a home for her 2 female llamas who are sisters and about 12 years old.
+9/19 A woman in Berthoud, CO is downsizing and needs to find a home for her 2 female llamas who are sisters and about 12 years old.

 9/19 Lynda showed two llamas at Southwest Child Care Center in Albuquerque to pre-school kids.
 As a state funded program, Lynda volunteered to do a llama education and outreach.

-The woman who asked for assistance with a stray male llama she took in has decided to keep him now that she has had him gelded and nails, shots and teeth done.
+The woman who asked for assistance with a stray male llamas she took has decided to keep him now that she has had him gelded and Nails, shots and teeth done.

 9/21 Mika, #451, had a male cria this week, Miguel, #463.
 Both needed a trip to the Franklin Vet Clinic and are now at Cheryl's.
 The bill was about $380 for both.
 Mika is underweight.
 Cheryl reported that Mika is producing more and more milk.
 Hopefully Miguel's supplementation with goat milk will only be needed for a couple more days.